sukhik/mood/pages/home.md

 ---
 # Welcome

-I am cleansing my soul.
-This is my two year plan.
+This is my two year plan to cleanse my soul.